ben-laufer/Low-Pass-WGBS-of-DS-NDBS/README.md

 	- `GOplot.R`: Slim and compare GOfuncR terms from one comparison to other comparisons.

 - `Figure 3`: Consensus DMR profiles.
-	- `consensusDMRs.sh`: Create a consensus DMR profile from multiple comparisons for consensusPCA.R.
+	- `consensusDMRs.sh`: Create a consensus DMR profile from multiple comparisons for `consensusPCA.R`.
 	- `ConsensusPCA.R`: PCA of all samples using consensus DMRs.
 	- `machineLearning.R`: DMR machine learning feature selection analysis and heatmap.
 	- `venn.R`: Create an area-proportional Venn diagram based on overlaps of genomic coordinates from multiple comparisons.

 - `Figure 4`: Divergent DNA hyper- and hypo-methylation profiles.
+	- `chromatinPlots`: Parsing and plots for Roadmap epigenomics chromHMM core 15-state model and 5 core histone modifications from 127 reference epigenomes.
-	- `chromatinPlots.R`: Parsing and summary heatmaps for multiple LOLA chromHMM and Roadmap enrichment analyses from multiple comparisons.
+		- `chromatinPlots.R`: Parsing and summary heatmaps for multiple LOLA chromHMM and core histone modification enrichment analyses from multiple comparisons.
+		- `roadmap_epigenomics_index.txt`: The index file of histone modifications needed by `chromatinPlots.R`.
 	- `panTissue`: The scripts and annotation files for the Down Syndrome pan-tissue meta-analysis that utilizes [GAT](https://github.com/AndreasHeger/gat).
 		- `annotations`: Folder with bed files for testing.
 References are in the manuscript.
 		- `both`: Folder with GAT script and plotting script for each individual comparison.